George and Mary Hood Award

 The George and Mary Hood Award is given in honor of the late Dr. George Hood, former dean of students, professor and director of Student Counseling Services, and his wife, the late Mary Turner Hood, a longtime assistant to President and Chancellor J. Ollie Edmunds.
 It is presented annually to a member or friend of the Stetson University community in recognition of his/her passion for, and commitment and contributions to, Stetson University and its core values.

-A Stetson double Hatter, Savannah-Jane, ‘07, ‘08 began her formal employment post-graduation at Stetson University in 2007.
-During her time at Stetson, she competently provided oversight of the institution’s efforts in community engagement, diversity and inclusion, and religious and spiritual life.
-As a result of her leadership, Savannah-Jane elevated Stetson to national recognition and achievement by securing the university’s 2015 designation by the Carnegie Foundation as a “university making extraordinary commitments to its public purpose”.
-In 2021, Stetson received the Gold Seal distinction from the ALL IN Campus Democracy Challenge for “demonstrating formidable commitment to empowering student voters to participate in our democracy” as a result of record student voter turnout during the 2020 presidential elections.
+A Stetson double Hatter, Savannah-Jane Griffin '07, MBA '08 began her formal employment with Stetson University after graduation.
+During her tenure, she oversaw efforts in community engagement, diversity and inclusion, and religious and spiritual life.
+Savannah-Jane helped elevate Stetson to national recognition by securing the university’s 2015 designation by the Carnegie Foundation as a “university making extraordinary commitments to its public purpose.”
+In 2021, Stetson received the Gold Seal distinction from the ALL IN Campus Democracy Challenge for “demonstrating formidable commitment to empowering student voters to participate in our democracy” as a result of record student voter turnout during the 2020 presidential election.

 - 2021 - Jimmie Johnson '68